WTC-Hive/Calculator/README.md

 #### Important Notes

 ```
-- Only submissions from branches named after the student (e.g., john-doe) will be accepted.
+- Only submissions from branches named after your name (e.g., monwabisi) will be accepted.

-- Ensure your code is well-documented and follows best practices.
+- Ensure your code is well-documented and follows best practices that we talked about.

 - If you encounter any issues, feel free to ask for help!
 ```